 These letter names communicate which notes you need to play on your instrument or sing and are also a fundamental component of music theory.

-These letter names work alongside Tonic Solfa; where A–B–C–D–E–F–G as letter names refer to the absolute notes or pitches, while the solfa syllables do–re–mi–fa–so–la–ti are relative, showing the relationship between pitches.
+This notation approach works alongside Tonic Solfa; where A–B–C–D–E–F–G as letter names refer to the absolute notes or pitches, while the solfa syllables do–re–mi–fa–so–la–ti are relative, showing the relationship between pitches.

 So why should I use letter names?